Using Gradle

 JavaScript development server

-In additional to normal build, the development server can be used to improve developer's experience.
-Development server is a separate process that keeps running between builds and serves files via HTTP protocol.
+In addition to normal builds, the development server can be used to improve developer experience.
+Development server is a separate process that keeps running between builds and serves files via HTTP.
 This allows the development server to cache compiler structures between rebuilds and thus speed up subsequent builds.
-Also, development server injects some additional metadata that allow to deobfuscate stack traces on-the-fly.
-Finally, development server serves source maps together with source files, which can improve debugging experience.
+Also, development server injects some additional metadata that allow deobfuscating stack traces on-the-fly.
+Finally, development server serves source maps together with source files, which can improve the debugging experience.

 To start development server, configure it using following DSL: